 How to Enter an Online Kayak Fishing Tournament

-Another option is Kayak Bass Fishing (KBF).
-The host of the sport’s biggest tournament trail offers online and meet-up events.
-Anglers competing online can even qualify for the series championship, a meet-up tournament of the best online finishers.
+The first step is to choose an online tournament to enter.
+One option is Kayak Bass Fishing (KBF), host of the sport’s biggest tournament trail.
+They also offer online and meet-up events, and anglers competing online can even qualify for the series championship—a meet-up tournament of the best online finishers.

 Next, subscribe to the tournament series and pay a fee.
 Then, go fishing.
 Anytime.
 Anywhere.
 Using the app, you can track your score and watch how other anglers are doing in real time.

 For the past 10 years, KBF has hosted the State Challenge Series.
 This series consists of month-long events held across the country where anglers are allowed to fish any public water within their state or region.

 KBF president, Chad Hoover introduced some upgrades in 2020.
 “We’re cutting the month-long State Challenge Series to 21 days.”
 The change gives KBF time to finalize judging and award prizes before the next event starts.

 Hoover adds, “Kayak Bass Fishing Special Challenge events will be weekend tournaments.”
 The shorter tournaments keep the energy high.
 He points to the current One Night Stand tournament and Columbus Day Challenge.

 Online winners qualify for the Challenge Series Championship.
 Hoover explains, “The top 100 anglers from the online series meet up on one lake.”
 For anglers who have fished against each other online, Hoover says, “the Championship gives them an opportunity to fish face-to-face.”

 View this post on Instagram